-The UK government's review of electricity market arrangements (REMA), which we discussed in our note published in September 2022 (a link to which can be found on page 15), is progressing and uncertainty still exists over the eventual outcome, the managers say.
+The UK government's review of electricity market arrangements (REMA), which we discussed in our note published in September 2022 (a link to which can be found on page 16), is progressing and uncertainty still exists over the eventual outcome.
 It is a wide-ranging assessment intended to deliver an appropriate framework for all non-retail electricity markets to deliver security of supply, cost effectiveness, and decarbonisation.
 The review was launched in July 2022 and an initial consultation period saw some of the more radical options for reforming the wholesale electricity market - such as a system of local imbalance pricing - scrapped.
 A number of options were taken forward for further assessment and a second consultation is expected this year.
+It is still far too early to draw any conclusions about the likely route forward, but it seems that there is a clear desire to see consumer prices for power produced by renewable generators better reflect the cost of producing that power.